ParAlg/gbbs/README.md

 $ cd benchmarks/BFS/NonDeterministicBFS  # go to a benchmark
 $ make -j  # build the benchmark with all threads
 ```
+Note that the default compilation mode in bazel is to build optimized binaries
+(stripped of debug symbols).
+You can compile debug binaries by supplying `-c
+dbg` to the bazel build command.

 The following commands cleans the directory:
 ```sh